Did you know the Croton plant is one of the most prized Feng Shui plants, which makes excellent houseplants that clean indoor air?

 Unlike Red Iceton, it displays light green leaves with shades of yellow, golden, orange, and red tones, with deep, bright veins running throughout the leaf.

-However, it may grow slightly shorter than Red Iceton, where it can only reach up to 3-6 feet tall.
+However, it may grow slightly shorter than Red Iceton and can only reach up to 3-6 feet tall.

 13. Mother and Daughter Croton

-Mother and Daughter Croton (Codiaeum variegatum ‘Mother and Daughter’) is an exotic Croton variety that displays long narrow leaves with green to deep purple shade and a splash of yellow or ivory.
+Mother and Daughter Croton (Codiaeum variegatum ‘Mother and Daughter’) are among exotic Croton varieties that display long, narrow leaves with green to deep purple shade and a splash of yellow or ivory.

 The mature leaves span 8-15 cm long and 1-2 cm wide and make perfect ornamental plants but ensure comprehensive care.

 Mammy Croton (Codiaeum variegatum ‘Mammy’) is a magnificent Croton that boasts large, leathery, multi-colored leaves with curled edges.

 Providing optimal bright sunlight produces thick, glossy leaves with red, green, purple, and bright yellow shades.

 When provided with excellent care, it will reach 2-3 feet and spread about 2 feet wide when grown in warm regions like USDA 11-12.